-A structured English electronic survey was administered to the undergraduate urology education directors (UUED) of all 17 Canadian medical schools (both Anglophone and Francophone) via SurveyMonkey.
-The survey was designed by a urologist with training in medical education research design, using best practices in educational survey design11.
-The survey respondents from Francophone medical schools were all bilingual and did not require a French version of the survey.
+A structured English electronic survey was administered to the undergraduate urology education directors (UUED) of all 17 Canadian medical schools (both anglophone and francophone) via SurveyMonkey[®].
+The survey was designed by a urologist with training in medical education research design, using best practices in educational survey design.11 The survey respondents from francophone medical schools were all bilingual and did not require a French version of the survey.
 The survey was sent with instructions for the UUEDs to only report on curricular elements that were under their purview, constituting the formal urological undergraduate curriculum.
 The survey opened on October 21, 2018 and the last response was collected on December 9, 2018.
-The survey assessed multiple factors, including hours of instruction, urological topics covered in the curriculum, use of standardized patients (SPs) to teach male rectal and genital examinations, amount of urological exposure during clerkship, adequacy of content, and the preparedness of graduating students to diagnose and treat common urological conditions (see Appendix 1 for the entire survey).
-The Medical Council of Canada Qualifying Examination Part 1 (MCCQE1) medical expert objectives 12 were primarily used to populate the undergraduate urology topic areas included in the survey and the list of topics was also reviewed by undergraduate urology educators from across Canada (from both Anglophone and Francophone school) from the Canadian Undergraduate Urology Curriculum Committee (CanUUCC) prior to survey distribution.
+The survey assessed multiple factors, including hours of instruction, urological topics covered in the curriculum, use of standardized patients (SPs) to teach male rectal and genital examinations, amount of urological exposure during clerkship, adequacy of content, and the preparedness of graduating students to diagnose and treat common urological conditions (see Appendix, available at cuaj.ca, for the entire survey).
+The MCCQE1 medical expert objectives12 were primarily used to populate the undergraduate urology topic areas included in the survey and the list of topics was also reviewed by undergraduate urology educators (from both anglophone and francophone schools) from CanUUCC prior to survey distribution.

 To determine if the presence of a urology residency program had an effect on the total number of instructional hours, the average total number of hours of urological instruction was compared between schools with a five-year post-graduate urology residency program (n=12) and those without a urology residency program (n=5).
-Additionally, the mean number of instructional hours was compared between schools where UUEDs perceived their graduating students to be 'somewhat prepared' or 'prepared' to diagnose and treat common urological conditions (n=12) versus schools were the UUEDs perceived their graduating students to be 'unprepared' for such tasks (n=5).
+Additionally, the mean number of instructional hours was compared between schools where UUEDs perceived their graduating students to be 'somewhat prepared' or 'prepared' to diagnose and treat common urological conditions (n=12) vs. schools where the UUEDs perceived their graduating students to be 'unprepared' for such tasks (n=5).